Marker Logo

 this page online

-Erected 2006 by The Museum in the Streets®.
+by The Museum in the Streetsฎ.
 (Marker Number 24.)

 Topics and series.
-This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasWar, US RevolutionaryWar, World I. In addition, it is included in the The Museum in the Streets®: Hastings-on-Hudson, New York series list.
+This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasWar, US RevolutionaryWar, World I. In addition, it is included in the The Museum in the Streets: Hastings-on-Hudson, New York series list.
 A significant historical date for this entry is September 30, 1778.

 Location.
 40° 59.891′ N, 73° 52.901′ W. Marker is in Hastings-on-Hudson, New York, in Westchester County.
-Marker is at the intersection of Broadway (U.S. 9) and Warburton Avenue, on the right when traveling south on Broadway.
+It is at the intersection of Broadway (U.S. 9) and Warburton Avenue, on the right when traveling south on Broadway.
 Touch for map.
 Marker is at or near this postal address: 16 Maple Ln, Hastings on Hudson NY 10706, United States of America.
 Touch for directions.

 Community Gardens in Zinsser Park / Los Jardines Comunitarios en el Parque Zinsser Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), March 6, 2022
+Photographed by Devry Becker Jones (CC0), March 6, 2022

 2. Community Gardens in Zinsser Park / Los Jardines Comunitarios en el Parque Zinsser Marker

-(a few steps from this marker); The Skirmish of Edgar's Lane (a few steps from this marker); a different marker also named Battle of Edgar's Lane (within shouting distance of this marker).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: After the Battle (a few steps from this marker); The Battle of Edgar's Lane (a few steps from this marker); The Hessians: Hired by the King (a few steps from this marker); Washington's Continental Army (a few steps from this marker); Seven Years of Fear: Hastings and the Neutral Ground (a few steps from this marker); The American Revolution in 1778 (a few steps from this marker); The Skirmish of Edgar's Lane (a few steps from this marker); a different marker also named Battle of Edgar's Lane (within shouting distance of this marker).
 Touch for a list and map of all markers in Hastings-on-Hudson.

 Credits.
 This page was last revised on March 12, 2022.
 It was originally submitted on March 12, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 269 times since then and 66 times this year.
+This page has been viewed 600 times since then and 33 times this year.
 Photos: 1, 2. submitted on March 12, 2022, by Devry Becker Jones of Washington, District of Columbia.

 m=193436